functionland/progress/investors_update/2-fx.dapp.dev.update.md

 The TODOs application illustrates making CRUD operatios over graphql and the gallery application illustrates how to use the FILE and GRAPH api in conjunction with each other.

-To learn how to the get the samples running and how to work with the FULA client libraries, developers can head over to the getting started section on docs.fx.land
+To learn how to the get the samples running and how to work with the FULA client libraries, developers can head over to the getting started section on docs.fx.land.

-The deliverables in this milestone are possible thanks to open source contributions by developers from all around the world including myself gitaaron, farhoud ..

-A special thanks goes to Masih for assisting us all with his expert level technical knowledge and taking the time to help us improve our processes.

-We are incredibly passionate about what we are building and look forward to delivering on the next milestone.